SimiaCryptus/models/research/im2txt/README.md

 ### Introduction

-The *Show and Tell* model is a deep neural network that learns how to describe the content of images.
+The *Show and Tell* model is a deep neural network that learns how to describe the mask of images.
 For example:

 ![Example captions](g3doc/example_captions.jpg)